-Historical Commission hold meeting at Courthouse
+storical Commission hold eting at Courthouse

-The Floyd County Historical Commission met in the County Courtroom Wednesday, February 10 with Jim Word as chairman.

-They elected Olin Watson as secretary-treasurer, and Nancy Marble vicemore easily.
+ond County Historical Commisthe County Courtroom February 10 with Jim dairman. eded Olin Watson as secreeded Nancy Marble vicenord reported the Della Plain narker is paid for and is the narker the state offered to red marker the inscription more easily.
 It is being prepared in Austin by the Texas Historical Commission.
 The local committee sent the history to them and their experts have condensed and re-written it to fit the marker.
 A chain link fence will be erected around the area.